KeqJiil/KeqJiil/README.md

 # KeqJill

-# Hi, I'm Andrey 👋
+# Hi, I'm Andrew 👋

 Backend developer who went all-in on distributed systems — DDD, CQRS, event-driven architecture.
 Started in frontend, moved to full-stack, ended up in backend for good.
 Self-taught, currently looking for backend roles in the US.